codingMustache/codingMustache/README.md

 ## Joke of the Day

-Why can’t you hear a pterodactyl go to the bathroom?
-The p is silent.
+Child: Dad, make me a sandwich.
+Dad: Poof!
+You're a sandwich.

 ## Daily Trivia

-If you were to code software in this language you&#039;d only be able to type 0&#039;s and 1&#039;s.
+What vulnerability ranked #1 on the OWASP Top 10 in 2013?
- 1. Python
+ 1. Insecure Direct Object References
- 2. C++
+ 2. Cross-Site Scripting
- 3. JavaScript
+ 3. Injection
- 4. Binary
+ 4. Broken Authentication

 <details>
   <summary>Answer</summary>
-  Binary
+  Injection
 </details>